 Goodwill represents the excess purchase price over the fair value of assets acquired in connection with the Company's acquisitions.
-Under FASB Accounting Standards Codification, or ASC, Topic 350 "Intangibles - Goodwill and Other", we are required to test goodwill for impairment annually (in our third fiscal quarter) or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
-We have the option to first assess qualitative factors such as current performance and overall economic conditions to determine whether or not it is necessary to perform a two-step quantitative goodwill impairment test.
-If we choose that option, we would not be required perform Step 1 of the test unless we determine that, based on a qualitative assessment, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
-If we determine that it is more likely than not, or if we choose not to perform a qualitative assessment, we may then proceed with Step 1 of the two-step impairment test.
-In the quantitative goodwill test, a company compares the carrying value of a reporting unit to its fair value.
-If the carrying value of the reporting unit exceeds the estimated fair value, a second step is performed, which compares the implied fair value of goodwill to the carrying value, to determine the amount of impairment.
-During the third quarter of 2016, we completed our goodwill impairment testing by performing a quantitative assessment.
+Under Financial Accounting Standards Board ("FASB") Accounting Standards Codification, or ASC, Topic 350 "Intangibles - Goodwill and Other", we are required to test goodwill for impairment annually (in our third fiscal quarter) or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
+We have the option to first assess qualitative factors such as current performance and overall economic conditions to determine whether or not it is necessary to perform a quantitative goodwill impairment test.
+If we choose that option, then we would not be required to perform a quantitative goodwill impairment test unless we determine that, based on a qualitative assessment, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
+If we determine that it is more likely than not, or if we choose not to perform a qualitative assessment, we then proceed with the quantitative assessment.
+Under the quantitative test, if the fair value of a reporting unit exceeds its carrying amount, then goodwill of the reporting unit is considered to not be impaired.
+If the carrying amount of the reporting unit exceeds its fair value, then an impairment loss is recognized in an amount equal to the excess, up to the value of the goodwill.
+During the third quarter of 2017, we completed our goodwill impairment testing by performing a quantitative assessment.
 Based on the results of this test, no impairment loss was recognized.